Handwashing in Judaism

-Occasions for hand washing
+Occasions for handwashing

 Before eating bread

 Halakha requires the hands to be washed before eating a meal containing bread, which involves pouring water over both hands up to the wrists.
 In some places, this act is repeated twice.
 This washing was initially known as mayim rishonim (מַיִם רִאשׁוֹנִים in Berakhot 53b.
 Had a person eaten only 1.1 oz. of bread (an olive's bulk), he requires handwashing.
 However, the blessing over handwashing must be recited whenever eating at least 2.2 oz. of bread (an egg's bulk).

 This only applies to bread made from one of the five chief grains (wheat, cultivated barley, spelt, wild barley, (Note: wild barley and oats: The Hebrew words used here are shippon and shibboleth shu'al, which Rashi translates in this order, "rye (Secale cereale) and oats (Avena sterilis)".
 The same Hebrew words are interpreted differently by Maimonides, who calls shippon "a kind of wild barley," later called by him in Arabic al-dawsar (Aegilops), and calls shibboleth shu'al in Mishnah Pesahim 2:5 "wild barley" (Hordeum spontaneum)) and oats).
 The washing is performed by pouring water from a cup over each hand, whether the hands were dirty or not.
 Most poskim require pouring water first over one's left hand, followed by pouring water over one's right hand.
 The water used to perform handwashing must be water that has not been used for other work, nor has the water's appearance changed in color.
 Each handwashing is followed by lifting-up of both hands and blessing over the handwashing, which is immediately followed thereafter by thoroughly drying the hands by wiping them with a towel.
 Drying off the hands is part and parcel with the ritual of washing.

 The Gemarah of the Babylonian Talmud contains homiletic descriptions of the importance of the practice, including an argument that washing before meals is so important that neglecting it is equivalent to unchastity, and risks divine punishment in the form of sudden destruction or poverty.

 Rabbinic law requires that travelers go as far as four biblical miles to obtain water for washing before eating bread if there is a known water source there.
 This applies only to when the water source lies in one's direction of travel.
 However, had he already passed the water source, he is only obligated to backtrack to a distance of one biblical mile.
 The one exception to this rule is when a man or a party of men are encamped while on a journey, and there is no water to be found in the vicinity of their camp, in which case the Sages of Israel have exempted them from washing their hands before breaking bread.